 Combining Saved Pages

 Combining pages is really simple.
 In the sidebar is a ream of other tools including the Combine Wizard.

 In this example I’ve already saved 5 pages from a Family Tree Maker chart.
 All I have to do is select the pages and drag and drop them into the box on the right.
 Click Next and then click Combine.
 It’s done and the combined page will be with the others in the sidebar.

-Once you have pages saved, you can annotate them with a highlighter tool and text boxes.
+Once you have pages saved, you can write on them with a highlighter tool and text boxes.
 Look for these options in the bottom right corner of your screen.

 You can use the eraser to erase parts of a page.
 In fact you can erase the entire thing.
 None of your changes are saved until you click the Save button.

-You can also annotate pages prior to capturing them by clicking that option on the Scrapbook icon in the lower right corner of your browser window.
+You can also write on pages prior to capturing them by clicking that option on the Scrapbook icon in the lower right corner of your browser window.
 It’s already on by default.

 Forevermore, this is your scrapbook and the pages can be retrieved anytime exactly the way you left them.

 You can also export any or all pages of your Scrapbook to elsewhere on your hard-drive for safe-keeping.
 And import them back into Firefox if you ever re-install your operating system or otherwise need to.
 Click the Import/Export button under Scrapbook Tools and then just drag your files to the right side of the box.
 They are immediately backed up to the folder of your choice.

 Because this is HTML, not your usual text or Word document, even a single web page will save in a folder containing at least 2 or 3 files or many more.
 This is just the nature of web page construction.
 You can rename the titles of the folders, but leave the contents the way they are.
 (If you do rename the folders, however, they will not import back into Scrapbook should you ever want to.)